https-remy/PMP-JS_GradientGenerator/README.md

 ## Customization

-To modify the gradient options or add new features, edit the JavaScript in `js/script.js` and adjust the CSS as needed in `css/style.css`.
+To modify the gradient options or add new features, edit the JavaScript in `script.js` and adjust the CSS as needed in `style.css`.

 ## Contributors